Olivia O'Brien: 2013–2019: Breakthrough and Was It Even Real?

-2019–2020: Micromixtapes
+2019–2023: Micromixtapes and Episodes

 O'Brien performing in Orlando in 2020.

-On November 15, 2019, she released a project called It Was a Sad Fucking Summer as the first release from a series of "micro-mixtapes" leading to her next album.
-She also announced a tour, It Was a Sad F**king Tour, beginning in February 2020.
-On February 6, 2020, O'Brien released her second micro-mixtape, The Results Of My Poor Judgement.
-In April 2020, O'Brien was set to perform at Coachella Festival, which was later canceled due to the COVID-19 pandemic.
-A track from the tape called "Josslyn" gained traction on streaming services and radio airplay when users on TikTok began doing dance challenges to the song.
-A "quarantine" music video shot at O'Brien's house in isolation during the COVID-19 pandemic was released on May 8.
-The single would be re-released on the Josslyn EP which included the original version of the song, a remix, a demo of the song and a radio edit on May 15.
-A remix with rapper 24kGoldn was released on May 22, whilst the original song was serviced to top 40 radio formats on June 2.
+On November 15, 2019, O'Brien released It Was a Sad Fucking Summer, the first in a planned series of "micro-mixtapes" leading to her next album.
+She announced the It Was a Sad F**king Tour, which was scheduled to begin in February 2020.
+On February 6, 2020, she released her second micro-mixtape, The Results Of My Poor Judgement.
+O'Brien was scheduled to perform at Coachella Festival in April 2020, but the festival was canceled due to the COVID-19 pandemic.
+A track from The Results Of My Poor Judgement, "Josslyn", gained popularity on TikTok, subsequently receiving radio airplay.
+O'Brien released a music video for the song on May 8, 2020, followed by a remix featuring 24kGoldn.